KarlVM12/Interactive-Lab-Hub/FinalProject/README.md

   wait $SERVER_PID
 }
 ```
 That way you can open up a fresh terminal, and just type `railready` and the browser will start up with the server running for you.
-The extra variables are add to the chromium browser were partially as a result of the touchscreen display we used.
+The extra variables are added to the chromium browser were partially as a result of the touchscreen display we used.
 In that way, given also a small 5in screen, we only wanted interaction via the rotary encoder.
-So made chromium go completely fullscreen and disable the touch alongside the virtual keyboard.
+So we made chromium go completely fullscreen and disable the touch alongside the virtual keyboard.

 #### Key Design Patterns

-**1. Long-Polling for Hardware Events**
+**1. Long Polling for Hardware Events**
 - Frontend polls `/api/encoder-event` with 30 second timeout
 - Server blocks until rotary encoder emits 'cw', 'ccw', or 'click'
-- Enables responsive hardware interaction without WebSockets
+- Enables responsive hardware interaction without Websockets

 **2. State Machine Navigation**
 - Three main screens with summary/detail view states